T-Bone Walker: 1942–1975: later years

-Throughout his career Walker worked with top-notch musicians, including trumpeter Teddy Buckner (on "Call It Stormy Monday"), pianist Lloyd Glenn, bassist Billy Hadnott (on the LP Hot Leftovers (1985) and "Long Skirt Baby Blues"/"Good-Bye Blues" (1947)), and tenor saxophonist Jack McVea (on the songs "Don't Leave Me Baby" and "No Worry Blues").
+Throughout his career Walker worked with top-notch musicians, including trumpeter Teddy Buckner (on "Call It Stormy Monday"), pianist Lloyd Glenn, bassist Billy Hadnott (on the LP Hot Leftovers and 1947's "Long Skirt Baby Blues"/"Good-Bye Blues"), and tenor saxophonist Jack McVea (on "Don't Leave Me Baby" and "No Worry Blues").

 He recorded from 1950 to 1954 for Imperial Records (backed by Dave Bartholomew).
 Walker's only record in the next five years was T-Bone Blues, recorded during three widely separated sessions in 1955, 1956 and 1957 and released by Atlantic Records in 1959.

 By the early 1960s, Walker's career had slowed down, in spite of an energetic performance at the American Folk Blues Festival in 1962 with the pianist Memphis Slim and the prolific writer and musician Willie Dixon, among others.
-However, several critically acclaimed albums followed, such as I Want a Little Girl (Delmark Records, 1968).
+However, several critically acclaimed albums followed, including I Want a Little Girl (Delmark Records, 1968).
 Walker recorded in his last years, from 1968 to 1975, for Robin Hemingway's music publishing company, Jitney Jane Songs.
-He won a Grammy Award for Best Ethnic or Traditional Folk Recording in 1970 for Good Feelin, while signed with Polydor Records, produced by Hemingway, followed by another album produced by Hemingway, Fly Walker Airlines, released in 1972.
+He won a Grammy Award for Best Ethnic or Traditional Folk Recording in 1970 for Good Feelin while signed with Polydor Records, produced by Hemingway, followed by another album produced by Hemingway, Fly Walker Airlines, released in 1972.